cohercetech/Baik/README.md

 #### 3. Images, Background images slide and Video Background

-In Baik pages you can have a static image, background images slide or a video as background.
+In FortunifAI pages you can have a static image, background images slide or a video as background.

 #### A. For static image you have to change the url of this line.